negativetwelve/markmiyashita.com/readme.md

 ### /_posts

+Contains all of the posts that I have written.
+The directory is split into sections for my blog, cs61a, and my web_dev subdirectories.
+Posts are written in:

+    yyyy-mm-dd-title-of-post.md

+and are all written in markdown format.

 ### /blog, /contact, /cs61a, /hkn, /new, /projects, /resume, /web_dev

-These are the subdirectories that contain the index.html files that represent going to http://markmiyashita/<directory>.
+These are the subdirectories that contain the index.html files that represent going to http://markmiyashita/\<directory\>.
 They utilize the layouts that are established in _layouts and work with content stored in _posts.

+### /downloads

+Contains files that may be downloaded by users such as my resume.

 ### /_layouts

+Contains the skeleton template files that form the basic outline of a post, a blog post, a note, etc. This maintains a website that eliminates as much repetition as possible.
+It also allows me to make a single change to a template that affects several posts or several subdirectories at a time (and consistently).

 ### /_includes

+Directory that contains the files that can be used in various parts of the website.
+For example, the header is in its own file to be included in the template later on.
+That way I can edit the header by itself.
+It creates a modular website that is easily to edit and maintain.
+Files can be included using the following syntax:

+    {% include header.html %}

 ### /public

+Contains the /js, /css, /img directories that contain the respective javascript, stylesheet, and image files.

 ### CNAME